Creating the Modern Office

 Space plans in the 2000’s

-In the space plan below you can see a typical apporach to space planning in the early 2000s.
+In the space plan below, you can see a typical approach to space planning in the early 2000s.
 It is very corporate, not dynamic, with a front and back of house divide.
-Front of house being a reception and meeting rooms, and back of house being work stations and lunch room.
+Front of house being a reception and meeting rooms, and back of house being workstations and lunch room.
 Notice here the lack of variety in the office landscape, a day working here would involve coming in and sitting at a desk, if you needed to meet or collaborate you would do so by booking a meeting room.
 It is key to note that although there is no variety in the working areas, the sequencing of spaces is correct, there are no sudden jumps in energy levels.

-Space plans in in the 2010's decade
+Space plans in the 2010’s

 What is happening today?